-I was doing some warm calling this week and since it was to people that just attended my webinar, I felt confident and that I did not need to use a warm call script.
-It is easy for all of us to feel like this and that you can just “wing it”.
-Well, I ended up on a call that did not go great so I thought it would be a great example to break down here.
+I was doing some warm calling this week, and since it was to people who had just attended my webinar, I felt confident and did not need to use a warm call script.
+It is easy for all of us to feel like this and that you can just “wing it.”
+Well, I ended up on a call that did not go great, so I thought it would be a great example to break down here.

-I had delivered a webinar on how to improve onboarding of sales resources a week prior and I was calling some of the people that attended.
-This topic hits on a pain point that we help to fix and if someone at a management level signs up and takes time out of their busy day to attend this webinar, there is a good chance they might have this challenge and be a qualified prospect.
+I had delivered a webinar on how to improve the onboarding of sales resources a week prior, and I was calling some of the people who attended.
+This topic hits on a pain point that we help to fix, and if someone at a management level signs up and takes time out of their busy day to attend this webinar, there is a good chance they might have this challenge and be a qualified prospect.

 How This Call Started

-While working the list, I see a Director of Sales at a technology company attended.
-By the way, we fit extremely well with technology companies so I am feeling confident.
-I make the call and the prospect answers.
+While working on the list, I saw a Director of Sales at a technology company attended.
+By the way, we fit extremely well with technology companies, so I am feeling confident.
+I make the call, and the prospect answers.

 Did you find the information helpful?